 Condola was one of the few black people of the world that grew up not watching “The Cosby Show” because she spent her every waking moment on set.
 As a real-life “Rudy,” she learned the ins and outs of acting and decided that she would follow in her mother’s footsteps.

-Broadway welcomed Condola with opened arms after her many appearances on the big and small screen.
+Broadway welcomed Condola with open arms after her many appearances on the big and small screen.
 It was her performance in “Stick Fly” that gained her a Tony nomination and garnered national attention.
 In the remake or “Steel Magnolias,” Condola starred as Shelby, alongside her mother and was praised for her performance.

 Although she grew up on the set of ‘the Cosby Show’ and was always around backstage during her mother’s work day, she says she felt fortunate that she wasn’t treated any differently than any other ‘normal’ kid during her childhood.
 But, she made sure to mention that she, indeed, rebelled, but much later than most children as she did so during her college years.